 GST — what you'll pay and what you won't

-Singapore's GST rate is 9% (as of 2026).
-It applies to imported goods valued above S$400.
+Singapore's GST rate is 9% (as of 2026), applied to imported goods valued above S$400.

 The documents you need